Homeschooling in Wisconsin: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Wisconsin?

-Wisconsin requires instruction in: Other, History, Language Arts, Math, Other, Science.
+Wisconsin requires instruction in: Health, History, Language Arts, Math, Reading, Science.

 What ages are covered by compulsory education in Wisconsin?